 Average size: 8 inches

 Bluegills are probably the most popular out of all the Sunfish species in US.
-Although native to central and eastern US, you can find them throughout the States.
+Although native to the central and eastern US, you can find them throughout the States.

 Bluegills have small mouths, with upper jaws reaching to the lower line of the pupil.
 Their opercular flap is dark and flexible.
 Bluegills’ pectoral fins are elongated, reaching past the eye when folded forward.